Are you intrigued by the idea of hosting a multi-course meal at home, or looking for inspiration and ideas?

 I’ve lived in the South of France with my husband and three children since 2011.
 Thanks to our many French friends from different areas of France, we’ve learned the ins and outs of French culture that you don’t experience by reading books or going to a French restaurant.

 One of the things I can’t stress enough is that French culture and customs are very diverse.
 There will always be variations and different customs surrounding a traditional multi-course meal that vary from family to family and by region.
-And what you experience in a French restaurant is very different from what you’ll experience in a home setting.
+More importantly, what you experience in a French restaurant is very different from what you’ll experience in a home setting.

-What is a full course meal?
+What is a full-course meal?

-Family style vs multi-course meal
+Family style vs. multi-course meal

-When serving a meal family style, all the dishes (appetizer, main dish and maybe even the dessert) are placed in serving bowls and plates on the table simultaneously so everyone can serve themselves.
-It doesn’t matter how many different dishes are placed on the table or pre-plated.
+When serving a meal family style, all the dishes (appetizer, main dish and maybe even the dessert) are placed in serving bowls and plates on the table simultaneously so everyone can help themselves.
+It doesn’t matter how many dishes are placed on the table or pre-plated.
 As long as everything is placed on the table at once, it’s just one course.

-How many courses are in a full course meal?
+How many courses are in a full-course meal?

 A simple multi-course meal or full-course meal consists of at least 2 or 3 courses but can go as high as you like.